UCBerkeleySETI/turbo_seti/README.md

 The latest release can be installed via pip directly from this repository:

 `python3 -m pip install -U https://github.com/UCBerkeleySETI/turbo_seti`

+## NVIDIA GPU Users

+Already included is NUMBA Just-in-Time (JIT) CPU performance enhancements.
+However, if you have NVIDIA GPU hardware on the computer where turbo_seti is going to execute, you can get significant additional performance improvement.
+Enable GPU enhanced processing with these steps:

+1. Install pypi package "cupy":  `python3 -m pip install cupy`
+2. Run the exercutable this way:  `turboSETI <FULL_PATH_TO_INPUT_HDF5_FILE> -g y [OTHER OPTIONS]`

 ## Usage